cah-john-ryan/ember-d3-modifiers/README.md

 To view these demos:

-1. Clone a local instance of this repository to your local machine.
+1. Clone a local instance of this repository to your local machine
 2. Change directory to where that local cloned instance resides
 3. `npm install` to download all needed dependencies
 4. `ember s`